 On hearing the news, the furious English Queen Elizabeth I, who had expressly forbidden their union, venomously imprisoned Darnley's mother, Lady Margaret, in the Tower of London.
 Mary's marriage to Henry Stuart proved to be a disastrous one.
 Arrogant, dissolute, self-seeking and a drunkard who demanded power, Darnley was soon to make Mary repent her impulsive choice.
 Mary came to regard her foolish husband as an embarrassment and spent much time with her favourite Italian musician, David Rizzio.
 Rumour swept through the Scottish court that Rizzio was the Queen's lover and driven by jealousy, Darnley burst into the Queen's apartments with Lord Ruthven and others of the Scots lords, clad in armour.
 Rizzio was stabbed brutally many times, while he tried to cling to the Queen's skirts for protection.
 Mary was heavily pregnant at the time.
 She was never to forgive her husband this outrage and grew to regard him with an intense loathing.

-On the night of 10th February,1566, Darnley, while recuperating from syphilis at a house at Kirk'o Field near Edinburgh, was murdered.
-In a explosion which shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant were found dead in the grounds.
+On the night of 10th February 1566, Darnley, while recuperating from syphilis at a house at Kirk'o Field near Edinburgh, was murdered.
+In an explosion that shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant was found dead on the grounds.

 It was determined that the two men were killed by strangulation, believed to have taken place after the explosion.
-James Hepburn Earl of Bothwell, was considered by many to be responsible for the act and the Queen's own complicity in her husband's murder suspected.
-The skull of Darnley, pitted with the tell tale marks of syphillis, is now in the possession of the College of Surgeons at Edinburgh.
+James Hepburn Earl of Bothwell, was considered by many to be responsible for the act and the Queen's complicity in her husband's murder suspected.
+The skull of Darnley, pitted with the telltale marks of syphilis, is now in the possession of the College of Surgeons at Edinburgh.

 Suspicion quickly fell on the Earl of Bothwell and his supporters, notably Archibald Douglas, Parson of Douglas, whose shoes were found at the scene, and Mary herself.
 Bothwell had long been suspected of having designs on the throne and his close relationship with the queen gave rise to rumours that the pair were intimate.
 This was viewed as a motive for Bothwell to have Darnley murdered, with help from some of the nobility and seemingly with royal approval.
 Mary had been looking at options for removing Darnley, though her ideas were for divorce, and none were suitable.